Women in Education , Aboriginal Education

 - Women in Education , Aboriginal Education

-A central aim of Wiyi Yani U Thangani was to look beyond the cycles of crisis that have come to characterise Aboriginal and Torres Strait Islander lives, and to define women and girls “in their own image, determined by them”.
-The principles underpinning the report methodology are that First Nations women and girls have the right to self-determination, participation in decision making, respect for and protection of culture and equality and non-discrimination.
-Wiyi Yani U Thangani has taken an intersectional approach that recognises Indigenous women and girls experience their human rights, including violations of their rights, in ways that are very different to Indigenous men and boys.
+Wiyi Yani U Thangani looks beyond the cycles of crisis that have come to characterise Aboriginal and Torres Strait Islander lives, and to defi ne women and girls “in their own image, determined by them”.
+The principles underpinning the report methodology are that First Nations women and girls have the right to self-determination, participation in decision making, respect for and protection of culture and equality and nondiscrimination.
+The report recognises their human rights, and notes the violations of those rights are very diff erent to those experienced by Indigenous men and boys.

 - Media Releases